k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 <p>Delta sync.</p>
 </td>
 <td style="width: 316px;">
-<p> Added on release 6.4.1 </p>
+<p> Added to Release 6.4.1: </p>
-<p>Valid for iidFinder in delta partition mode, while no delta on the remote node, running on local node in sync OFF mode.</p>
+<p>Valid in the iidFinder in Delta Partition mode when there is no delta in the remote node when running on a local node in Sync Off mode.</p>
 <p>1.
-If Node A owns instance 2 and Node B owns instance 1 and iidFinder is set to delta patition mode.
+If Node A owns Instance 2 and Node B owns Instance 1 and the iidFinder is set to Delta Partition mode.

-1.1 when running on node A:
+1.1 When running on Node A:

 set sync delta;</p>
 <p>get LU.1;

-fabric will check if delta exist in node B for instance 1, if not will run in sync OFF mode, otherwise ON
+Fabric checks if the delta exist in Node B for Instance 1 and if not, runs in Sync Off mode, otherwise in Sync On mode.

-1.2 when running on node B:
+1.2 When running on Node B:

 set sync delta;</p>
 <p>get LU.1;

-Fabric will run in sync ON mode (it doesn't matter if delta is empty or not).
+Fabric runs in Sync On mode regardless of whether the delta is empty or not.

-1.3 when running on node A:
+1.3 When running on Node A:

 set sync ON;</p>
 <p>get LU.1;

-fabric will check if delta exist in node B for instance 1 if not will run on A in sync ON mode, otherwise will run in sync ON mode on remote node (B).
+Fabric checks if the delta exist in Node B for Instance 1 and if if not runs on Node A in Sync On mode, otherwise runs in Sync On mode on remote Node B.

-2. If Node A owns instance 2 and Node B owns instance 1 and iidFinder is set to CASSANDRA_ONLY or KAFKA
+2. If Node A owns Instance 2 and Node B owns Instance 1 and the iidFinder is set to CASSANDRA_ONLY or KAFKA:

 set sync delta;
 Will run as sync ON; </p>